Integrated Risk Management

 While not specifically a course on the Government of Canada’s Framework for the Management of Risk, this workshop will cover many of the same principles using the same terminology.
 And so, this course will be eminently suitable for anyone wishing to understand and apply the Framework.

-By the end of this seminar, you will have:
+At the end of this workshop, you will have:

 - An overview of the nature of risk, how it can be managed and the benefits of setting up an organization-wide approach to deal with it